FilipCon/regularized_knee_ssm/README.md

-## Introduction
+## Regularized multi-structural shape modeling of the knee complex based on deep functional maps

 <!-- [![DOI](link_to_file.svg)](https_doi_link) -->

 This project contains the source code related to the following publication:

-TODO: Filip K. Zacharaki I. E., Moustakas K., "Regularized multi-structural shape modeling of the knee complex based on deep functional maps".
+**TODO**: Filip K. Zacharaki I. E., Moustakas K., "Regularized multi-structural shape modeling of the knee complex based on deep functional maps".

 > The incorporation of a-priori knowledge on the shape of anatomical structures